 - Share their general knowledge about various opportunities related to the advisee’s SIPA concentration or specialization.

 Professional Development (PD) is a half-credit requirement for most SIPA students in two-year programs.
-As of Fall 2019, PD is an accelerated two-class sequence that includes one mandatory class on constructing a marketable professional profile (0.25 credit), and one elective class that students may choose from a cluster of five options on topics relating to career advancement and leadership (0.25 credit) – including negotiation, public speaking, intercultural relationships and professional networking.
+Currently, PD is an accelerated two-course bundle that includes one mandatory two-session course on constructing a marketable professional profile (0.25 credit); and one single-session elective course that students may choose from a menu of five options on topics relating to career advancement (0.25 credit) – including negotiation skills in the workplace, effective public speaking, understanding the global workplace, networking for mid-career advancement, and using the MBTI in team and communication contexts.

-- Students who have worked on a full-time, professional basis for a minimum of four years in a field relevant to their concentration and career goals.
+- Students who have worked on a full-time, professional basis (internships not included) for a minimum of four years in a field relevant to their concentration and career goals

-- To request a waiver, complete the Professional Development Waiver Form, also available in hard copy at the CAC office, Room 420.
+To request a waiver, complete the Internship and Professional Development Waiver Form, also available in hard copy at the CAC office, Room 420.
 The form must be submitted to the CAC together with a current resume.
 Once reviewed, the CAC will contact you regarding your waiver status.

-- If you are granted a waiver, you are required to make an appointment with an adviser at the CAC to review your resume and job search strategy.
+All students who are granted a waiver are required to make an appointment with an adviser at the Career Advancement Center to review their resume and internship/job search strategy.

 SIPA Career Coaching (SIPACC) Program